Last updated: 08/01/2021

 Sainsburys advises that customers in England who are vulnerable can refer themselves for help with food and essential items from the NHS Volunteer Responders programme by calling 0808 196 3646.

 During the first lockdown, Asda issued vulnerable customers with a Priority Pass for deliveries.
-They have now extended these passes so they are valid until until 31 March 2021.
+They have now extended these passes so they are valid until 31 March 2021.
 It's worth noting that Asda have made some small changes, however, including slot pricing.

 Morrisons is offering delivery slots through its website and its Amazon prime store.
 The supermarket has also created a call centre for customers who do not shop online.
 Customers who wish to place an order should phone 0345 611 6111 and select option five.
+These customers can choose from a 'menu' of 47 essential groceries and pay for the delivery on their doorstep via a mobile chip and pin device.

 To make online shopping simpler, Morrisons have also introduced a range of food boxes which can be delivered.